MishraAchintya/fantastic-fiesta/README.md

 ## Blockquotes

-> Blockquotes can also be nested...
+> Using Github is a verygood experience..
->> ...by using additional greater-than signs right next to each other...
+>> ...But for using Github we need a skillfull person...
-> > > ...or with spaces between arrows.
+> > > ...But with the time it will be cakewalk...

 ## Lists

 Unordered

-+ Create a list by starting a line with `+`, `-`, or `*`
++ Create a repository by starting to make a website
-+ Sub-lists are made by indenting 2 spaces:
++ website data contains:
-  - Marker character change forces new list start:
+  -There must be some images:
-    * Ac tristique libero volutpat at
+    * html files
-    + Facilisis in pretium nisl aliquet
+    + different fonts files